Western spindalis: Color

+Size

+The bird is 6.75 in long, has wingspan of 9.5 in and weighs 21 g.

-Distribution and habitat
+Habitat and Ecology

 The species is found in southeastern Florida and the western Caribbean (Cozumel, the Cayman Islands, Cuba, the Bahamas and the Turks and Caicos Islands).
 It is a rare visitor of extreme southern Florida, where the subspecies S. z. zena successfully bred in 2009.

 Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forest, and heavily degraded former forest.
-The subspecies zena is found in pine forest.
+The subspecies zena is found in pine forest and perches on fruit trees.
+It is a nonmigratory bird and has a lifespan of 3.29 years.

+Diet and Feeding Characteristics

+They eat insects, larvae and fruit.

+These birds use two different foraging techniques: they glean for fruits, meaning they pluck fruit from the source and they hover for fruits.
+They typically look for food at medium to high heights off the ground.

 Conservation

-It is not considered a threatened species by the IUCN.
+It is not considered a threatened species by the International Union for Conservation of Nature (IUCN).